 Inference: The 428 participants with CRP levels of zero were inputted as a CRP level of 1 mg/L for this analysis.
 The two sample t test was performed and the 484 that died within 4 years of enrollment had a geometric mean CRP level of 3.06 mg/L while the 4449 survivors had 2.16 mg/L geometric mean CRP.
 The survivors had a 41% larger geometric mean CRP than those that died.
 With 95% confidence the true population survivor mean is between 54% greater and 29% greater than the geometric mean CRP of those who died.
 With a P < 0.0001 we can reject the null hypothesis, with significance level of 0.05, that the two means are equal in favor of the alternative that surviving to 4 years is associated with a lower mean CRP level.

+3/5 for performing an appropriate analysis and describing the methods appropriately (say what you did with missing data), how did you calculate 95% CIs?)

+4/5 for reporting the association appropriately (say whether 1 sided or two sided p-value in conclusion)

+Total = 7/10

 Methods: To determine if the probability of death is independent of high and non-high CRP levels within the first 4 years of the study, the data was divided into CRP greater than 3 mg/L and CRP less than or equal to 3 mg/L.A chi squared test was performed for independence using two sided test and significance level of 0.05.

 Inference: 1,175 subjects had high CRP levels of greater than 3 mg/L. 15.5% of the high CRP level group died within the first 4 years of study enrollment.
 Of the 3,758 non-high CRP group, 8.0% died within the first four years of their enrollment in the study.
 The average survival of the high CRP level group was 7.56% lower than subjects with a CRP of 3mg/L or lower.
 With 95% confidence the true population difference is 5.3% to 9.8% lower for the non-high CRP group.
 Using a significant level of 0.05, we reject (P<0.0001) the null hypothesis that the probability of death is independent of CRP levels.

+3/5 for performing an appropriate analysis and describing the methods appropriately (say what you did with missing data, how did you calculate 95% CIs?)

+4/5 for reporting the association appropriately (say whether 1 sided or two sided p-value in conclusion)

+Total = 7/10

-Methods: To determine the odds of death is independent of high and non-high CRP levels within the first 4 years of the study, the data was divided into two groups: CRP greater than 3 mg/L and CRP less than or equal to 3 mg/L. A chi squared test was performed for independence using two sided test and significance level of 0.05.
+Methods: To determine if the odds of death is independent of high and non-high CRP levels within the first 4 years of the study, the data was divided into two groups: CRP greater than 3 mg/L and CRP less than or equal to 3 mg/L. A chi squared test was performed for independence using two sided test and significance level of 0.05.